rubengarciacarrasco/Ansible-DC-OS-deployment/README.md

 # Ansible Openstack DC/OS Deployment

-This Ansible Playbook installs a DC/OS Mesosphere cluster in a Openstack environment (or other environment using only the role)
+This Ansible Playbook install a DC/OS Mesosphere cluster in a Openstack environment (or other environment using only the role)